sowmi3vinay/facts-only-mf-assitant/mf_assistant/README.md

 # Facts-Only MF Assistant for Kuvera

+This project is a facts-only mutual fund FAQ assistant using official AMC, AMFI, and SEBI sources with deterministic, citation-backed responses.

 A small, RAG-based Streamlit chatbot that answers **only factual** questions about a limited set of mutual fund schemes, using **official public sources** only (AMC factsheets/SIDs, AMFI, SEBI, and Kuvera help pages).